finite-sample/optimal_classification_cutoffs/docs/theory.rst

 ..
 [ZadroznyCElkan2002] Zadrozny, B. & Elkan, C. (2002).
 "Transforming classifier scores into accurate multiclass probability estimates".
 In *Proceedings of the eighth ACM SIGKDD international conference on Knowledge discovery and data mining*.

-..
-[NiculescuMizilCaruana2005] Niculescu-Mizil, A. & Caruana, R. (2005).
-"Predicting Good Probabilities with Supervised Learning".
-In *Proceedings of the 22nd International Conference on Machine Learning*.